NOAA-EMC/obsproc/triggers/README.md

 ## For reference purposes only!!
-This is a unified listing of sample trigger scripts that work in a user environment.
+This is a unified listing of sample trigger scripts that work in a user environment.<br />
+Usage instructions are contained within each trigger, near the top, just below the PBS job cards.

 ## OBSPROC CDAS trigger script files
 - jcdas_dump.wc2.pbs